zv09/WinBackupStatusBot/docs/index.md

 11. Invite your bot to the group.
 12. Access the following page `https://api.telegram.org/bot<TOKEN>/getUpdates` with insertion your bot's TOKEN between < >  and remove < > characters
 13. Look for the IDs in the page you got.
 Normally the Group ID will be a numbers preceded by a minus sign.
 User ID is a positive.
 14. Open `TelegramBotSettings-Example.ps1` and edit it pasting Group or User ID on your choose.
+Copy and paste your token ID there.
 15. Save `TelegramBotSettings-Example.ps1` as a `TelegramBotSettings.ps1` file.
 This is neccesary for working the **Powershell WinBackupStatusBot** script corectly, couse it merge this data on its runtime.

 - That's all